Companies that use ScreenConnect

 All remote support ScreenConnect

-ScreenConnect We detected 4,555 customers using ScreenConnect, 1,543 companies that churned or ended their trial, and 72 customers with estimated renewals in the next 3 months.
-The most common industry is IT Services and IT Consulting (10%) and the most common company size is 51-200 employees (34%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+ScreenConnect We detected 4,609 companies using ScreenConnect, 1,867 companies that churned, and 128 customers with upcoming renewal in the next 3 months.
+The most common industry is IT Services and IT Consulting (9%) and the most common company size is 51-200 employees (34%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login